 Let’s go over a few standard industry terms you may encounter while working with Bandwidth.
-Specifically, we will focus on LATA, LRN, Overlay and Exhausted NPA and how they apply to what we do.
+Specifically, we'll focus on LATA, LRN, Exhausted NPA, Overlay, and how they apply to what we do.

 Was this article helpful?

 10 out of 13 found this helpful

 Article is closed for comments.